Recovery Suite

 Full-spectrum infrared at 50 to 70C.
 Programmed as a heat-adaptation practice.
 9 to 14 minutes from Webster.

 Infrared sauna at Wellness Elite Fitness runs at 50 to 70C in 25-to-40-minute sessions, programmed three to four times per week.
 The infrared cabin is gentler at the same effective temperature than a traditional dry sauna and reaches deeper into tissue.
 The facility is 9 to 14 minutes from Webster, accessible via Bay Area Boulevard or I-45.
-Sessions are physician-advised by Dr. Swet Chaudhari, MD.
+Sessions are reviewed by Dr. Swet Chaudhari, MD through Elite Aesthetic MD, his independent on-site practice.

 From Webster